『The Conversation Weekly』のカバーアート

 33 分

-This episode of The Conversation Weekly was written and produced by Mend Mariwany with assistance from Katie Flood and Gemma Ware.
-Sound design was by Michelle Macklem, and theme music by Neeta Sarl.
-Full credits for this episode are available.
-Sign up here for a free daily newsletter from The Conversation.
+This episode of The Conversation Weekly was written and produced by Mend Mariwany and Gemma Ware.
+Mixing and sound design by Eloise Stevens and theme music by Neeta Sarl.
+Read the full credits for this episode and sign up here for a free daily newsletter from The Conversation.

 If you like the show, please consider donating to The Conversation, an independent, not-for-profit news organisation.